sebastianpod/CodeWars/README.md

+# Codewars

-#My CodeWars Solutions
+## My CodeWars Solutions

 This repository showcases my solutions to various coding challenges (katas) from the CodeWars platform.
 These solutions are primarily for self-improvement and training purposes, reflecting my progress and learning journey.
-You can find my Codewars profile here.
+You can find my Codewars profile here: https://www.codewars.com/users/sebpod.

-Python Katas
+## Python Katas
 Here you will find my solutions for CodeWars challenges solved in Python, organized by difficulty level (kyu):

-8 kyu
+### 8 kyu
 To square(root) or not to square(root)

 ASCII Total